roxel/tip_project/readme.md

 =====

 The solution consists of two apps isolated as docker containers: sender and receiver.
 Docker Compose can be used to access the containers.

+## Demo app

+Demo app is a Python Django application running in Docker container.
+To build the image and start application:

+    docker build -t roxel/dd .
+    doc up -d
+    curl "127.0.0.1:8080/polls/"

+## Sender image

+    docker build -t roxel/sender .
+    doc up -d

+## Docker bridge network for local simulation

 This way they will both join the same bridge network and will be able to access themselves directly using TCP/IP communication.

 To verify that they are connected: